 There are moments when myth and fact approach each other, momentous times that the Greeks called apocairos.
 Stepping off from moments of threat and uncertainty created by the bombastic statements made by Donald Trump and Kim Jong-Un, I consider the mythic ground of apocalypsis.
-It reminds us that the world has been on the brink of annihilation many times before, and yet continues because of the slight edge that the energies of creation have over the energies of destruction.
+It reminds us that the world has been on the brink of annihilation many times before, and yet continues because of the slight edge that the forces of creation have over the forces of destruction.

 In this episode of Living Myth, we explore some surprising ideas about war and peace, the role of elders in times of threat, and what each of us can do to be on the ground of creation, on the side of peace and in the fields of endless imagination.